Course Enquiries - UK

 You will also apply and understand legal frameworks relevant for social work, practice and organisational policies and decisions, as well as their impact on service delivery.
 You will present outcomes for formal assessment processes, including analysis of risk/recommendations in line with organisational policy/procedure at e.g. panels/meetings/courts, as well as meet the demands of a high pressured environment where time and competing interests have to be managed effectively.

-We have a practice-based learning approach that’s complemented by teaching and learning at the University.
+We have a practice-based learning approach that’s complemented by teaching and learning by our teaching staff, all of whom are registered Social Workers.
 The teaching includes lectures, seminars and e-learning, debates, group work, group discussion, research projects, problem-based learning, reports and presentations, videos and computer simulations and workshops.

 The programme features a range of assessment methods, including essays, presentations, case studies and exams.
 As part of the course you’ll also undertake: a five-hour child observation at the start of the course, and two placements in Years 2 and 3.